Vestiges of the Natural History of Creation: Reception

 The book quickly became a best-seller, and a sensation which was eagerly read in royal circles.
 Every afternoon for a period early in 1845, Prince Albert read it aloud to Queen Victoria as a suitable popular science book explaining the latest ideas from the continent.
-Abraham Lincoln is reported to have read the book and been "deeply impressed with the notion of the so-called 'universal law' – evolution."
+Abraham Lincoln's law partner and biographer William Herndon recalled that Lincoln had read the book with great interest in its "doctrine of development or evolution" and had been "deeply impressed with the notion of the so-called 'universal law' – evolution."
 It was well received by middle class readers and unorthodox clergymen, particularly of Nonconformist church groups such as Unitarians.
 At first scientists ignored the book and it took time before hostile reviews were published, but the book was then publicly denounced by scientists, preachers, and statesmen.
-Notably, Sir David Brewster, wrote a very critical review of the work in the North British Review, where he stated:
+Notably, Sir David Brewster, then the Principal of St Andrews University, wrote a very critical review of the work in the North British Review, where he stated:

 Discoveries in geology, or in physics imperfectly developed, and portions of Scripture imperfectly interpreted, might be expected to place themselves in temporary collision; but who could have anticipated any general speculations on the natural history of creation, which would startle the pious student, or for a moment disturb the serenity of the Christian world?
 Such an event, however, has occurred, and on the author of the work before us rests its responsibility.
 Prophetic of infidel times, and indicating the unsoundness of our general education, "The Vestiges of the Natural History of Creation," has started into public favour with a fair chance of poisoning the fountains of science, and sapping the foundations of religion.
 Popular in its subject, as well as in its expositions, this volume has obtained a wide circulation among the influential classes of society.
 It has been read and applauded by those who can neither weigh its facts, nor appreciate its argument, nor detect its tendencies; while those who can - the philosopher, the naturalist, and the divine - have concurred in branding it with their severest censure.